 The magical land of Kerala is filled with tropical beaches, shimmering backwaters, coconuts, rich cultural traditions, and elephants.
 The warm and cozy tropical climate of ‘God’s Own Country’ is perfect for a holiday in December.
-The temperature usually ranges between 32 and 23 degrees Celsius during this month, making it perfect to go out sightseeing.
+The Kerala temperature in December usually ranges between 32 and 23 degrees Celsius during this month, making it perfect to go out sightseeing.
 Thus, Kerala’s weather in December is perfect for planning a holiday and exploring the many places to visit in Kerala in December.

 Live on a houseboat, explore the backwaters, eat traditional Kerala cuisine, go on scenic treks, visit mist-laden green meadows and go fishing with special Chinese fishing nets on your Kerala holiday.
 The whole festive atmosphere during this time also makes it one of the best places to go on a trip in December.
 So go ahead and explore the top 20 places to visit in Kerala in December.

 One of the best places to visit in Kerala in December is Kochi as the year-end carnival takes place during this time.
 Enjoy bike races, fire displays, beach football, floor drawings and swimming competitions during this 10-day carnival.
 Fort Kochi and Mattancherry Palace are adorned with white paper buntings during this time.
 The carnival ends with a grand procession on 31st December that has bedecked elephants, music bands, fancy dress, ‘Panchavadyam’, folk arts forms of Kerala and spectacular floats.

 Highlights: Enjoy the fancy dress competition where artistes dress up as Hindu gods and goddesses, Egyptian mummies, politicians etc. After the carnival, you can also enjoy beautiful sunsets from the Rainbow Bridge and the Chinese Fishing Net Bridge at Marine Drive.